Meat Beat Manifesto: Exclusive Florida Show with Otto Von Schirach – 9/15/18

 September 15 @ 8:00 PM - 11:00 PM

-Meat Beat Manifesto: Exclusive Florida Show with Otto Von Schirach @ The Ground at Club Space in Miami.
+Meat Beat Manifesto: Only Southern US Date @ The Ground at Club Space in Miami.
+Support: Otto Von Schirach.

 Jack Dangers is the composer and sound sculptor behind Meat Beat Manifesto.
 His constantly evolving musical invention has generated a long string of futuristic classics, like “Psyche Out,” “Helter Skelter,” “Radio Babylon,” “Edge of No Control” and “It’s The Music.”
 The single, “Prime Audio Soup,” from the Meat Beat Manifesto album Actual Sounds and Voices, was featured in the sci-fi fantasy blockbuster, The Matrix and on its platinum-selling soundtrack.